mosi2002/home/_pages/about.md

 ## Research Experience

-* Bachelor Thesis: Nueral network based state estimation using Lie derivative, 2024
+* **Bachelor Thesis: Nueral network based state estimation using Lie derivative**, 2024

   * This Thesis consider the problem of state observation for **nonlinear dynamics**.
 The problem with model-based observer is due to the need of solving PDEs, in this thesis by using on-line learning and considering the observer dynamics as a Chen-Fliess series.
 The proposed approach is demonstrated by a Oscillating system. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)

-* Research Assistant at Research Institute of Petroleum Industry (RIPI), May 2024 - Present
+*  **Research Assistant at Digital Transformation Center inResearch Institute of Petroleum Industry (RIPI)**, May 2024 - Present

   * Researching on Neural Network based Model Predictive Control (MPC) to explore how AI can enhance traditional control systems under supervision of Dr. [S. Vahid Naghavi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en).

-* Research Assistant at school of electrical engineer, Dec 2023 - Present
+* **Research Assistant at school of electrical engineer**, Dec 2023 - Present

   * Researching on various state estimation methods  under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en) to evaluate their potential benefits in diverse applications.
 My focus is on comparing their strengths and weaknesses to see which works best in various situations.
 In particular, I am looking for **Geometric** methods for state estimation purpose.